Last Updated: November 21, 2021

 Of course it is not a new issue where seasonal tourism is high, but the question has become newly relevant for many towns and cities that have never been seen a demand for short term rentals before now.
 This applies to areas that are near tourist attractions in large cities, but which have never thought of themselves as tourist destinations until now.
 What we have to say on this page applies to these sharing services as well.

 Often the question is handled through the zoning ordinance, but sometimes a stand-alone ordinance may be enacted governing the conditions under which such a land use is permitted.
 We think it best to handle any regulation of short-term rentals within the zoning ordinance.

-Often the short term rental zoning provisions define short term as less than 30 days.
+Commonly the short term rental zoning provisions define short term as less than 30 days.
 The same concept may be called transient rentals, or short term transient rentals.
 A few examples of a seasonal zoning regulation have been found as well, in which different regulations apply if the rental is for more than 30 days but less than 180 or so.

 If the zoning ordinance is where short term rentals are regulated, the ordinance of course will spell out which zoning districts allow such a use.
-Sometimes ordinances require a special use permit, which usually leads to a level of public hearings and action by the governing body equivalent to the process required for a rezoning.
+Sometimes ordinances require a special use permit, which usually leads to the same level of public hearings and action by the governing body equivalent to the process required for a rezoning.

 In any event, the zoning ordinance is likely to set forth standards for short term rental zoning.
 Topics regulated might include:

 If the rental of homes for a short time is not covered in the zoning ordinance, or the town or city does not have a zoning ordinance, a separate law sometimes is enacted.
 Probably it would deal with the same types of limitations and requirements described above, as considered appropriate and necessary by the local government.